valerio-bozzolan/boz-libre-hosting-panel/README.md

 # Boz's Libre Hosting Panel

-This projects was started to create another _keep it simple and stupid_ libre web hosting control panel suitable for providers of everyday shared hosting services.
+Welcome in an actively developed hosting panel designed for GNU/Linux operating systems.
+This is another _keep it simple and stupid_ libre web hosting control panel, that can be useful to serve everyday shared hosting services.

-The panel is designed to **respect the freedom** of the users.
-In order to do it, it works **without proprietary JavaScript**.
+This panel is designed to **respect the freedom** of the users.
+It works **without proprietary JavaScript**.
 To be honest, without **any line of JavaScript** in any form.

+This panel is designed to work without **any external dependency** not written by me.
+This allow fine-grained control over the software.
+It integrates with well-known and ultra-secure software packaged inside every GNU/Linux distribution in the world and used by millions of devices.

 I would like to thank Giorgio Maone for his project NoScript, for the moral incentive, and Richard Stallman, for _The JavaScript Trap_ paper.